Decoding Islamophobic Discourse: Using LLMs to Identify Tropes and Semi-Coded Hate Speech: Background and State-of-the-art

-Compared to all the studies, we rely mostly on the capabilities of LLMs, such as the state-of-the-art model GPT-4, to classify OOV terms.
-Once we labeled OOV as being offensive and disrespectful to the Muslim community, we used BERT topic modeling to understand the Islamophobic discourse on extremist social platforms.
-These OOV terms, while not offensive in their literal meaning, is used derogatorily to imply something negative about the Muslim identity, differentiating and alienating Muslims in a subtle but damaging way.
+Compared to literature, we primarily rely on LLMs capabilities, such as the state-of-the-art GPT-4, to classify OOV terms and tropes.
+These OOV terms, which are used derogatorily to imply something negative about the Muslim identity, differentiating and alienating Muslims in a subtle but damaging way.
+Moreover, we also provide an analysis of the toxicity of Islamophobic content; during the data collection campaign, we used semi-coded and OOV terms, but the content seems more toxic and racial compared to other forms of hate speech online, such as Antisemitism.